caltechlibrary/irdmtools/README.md

 ## Quick install

-If you're running on Linux, macOS or Raspberry Pi OS you may be able to installed precompiled irdmtools Go based tools with the following curl command --
+If you're running on Linux, macOS or Raspberry Pi OS you may be able to installed precompiled irdmtools Go based tools with the following curl command:

 ~~~
 curl https://software.library.caltech.edu/irdmtools/installer.sh | sh